wrvenkat/request_generator/README.md

 # request_generator
 request_parser is an object tree builder and code generator for raw HTTP requests.

-request_parser builds object tree for specific languages/frameworks like HTML form, jQuery or XHR to generate code from it.
+request_parser builds object tree and generate code from it for specific languages/frameworks like HTML form, jQuery or XHR.
 The tree is built from an [`HttpRequest`](https://github.com/wrvenkat/request_parser) object.

 ## Details
 ### DOM